danielfone/ensql/README.md

 - Maybe we could use type hinting like `%{param:pgarray}` to indicated how to serialise the object as a literal.

 - Detecting the database and switching to a db specific adapters.
-This allows us to be more efficient and optimise some literals in a database specific format, e.g. postgres array literals.
+This allows us to be more efficient and optimise some literals in a database specific format, e.g. PostgreSQL array literals.

 - Proper single-row mode support for the pg adapter

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
-You'll need a running postgres database.
+You'll need a running PostgreSQL database.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.